 - Your balance

 - Your interest rate

 - Payment options if you cannot pay your loan

 If you cannot make payments, you can apply for a deferment or forbearance.

 4. Apply to Combine Your Loans

-If you go to Direct Consolidation Loan’s website, you can apply online to have all of your Federal Student Loans combined into a single loan.
+If you go to the Direct Consolidation Loan Application website7, you can apply online to have all of your Federal Student Loans combined into a single loan.
 Consolidation offers a number of benefits including lower monthly payments; plus, it makes keeping track of multiple loans easier.
 If you are experiencing a financial hardship you can find out if you qualify for the IBR program or the ICR program.

 The IBR repayment plan offers enormous potential reductions in the monthly payments for high debt/low-income borrowers.
 IBR limits annual educational debt payment to 15% of a borrower’s discretionary income.
 Discretionary income is defined as adjusted gross income minus 150% of the poverty level for the borrower’s family size.

 The ICR repayment plan is designed to make repaying education loans easier for students who intend to pursue jobs with lower salaries, such as careers in public service.
 It does this by pegging the monthly payment to the borrower’s income, family size, and total amount borrowed.
 The monthly payment amount is adjusted annually, based on changes in annual income and family size.